 Employee Time Tracking – Why Is It Necessary and Even Required By Law?

 Employee time tracking is vital for every employer.
-There must be a medium (such as timesheets or time tracking software) to track the number of hours worked by each hourly employee so that each of them is paid accurately for the hours they have logged in.
+There must be a medium (such as attendance tracker, timesheets or time tracking software) to track the number of hours worked by each hourly employee so that each of them is paid accurately for the hours they have logged in.

 Is employee time tracking required by any law?